 Social media platforms have recently enabled purchasing options and shopping carts.
 Known as “native carts”, these features enable users to buy products and services on social media in the space of a few seconds.

-Now, while Patel says that social media users are not in the buying mindset, he also advises businesses to make the most of whatever tools are available.
-In other words, social media can still provide a seamless shopping experience for those users who might be ready to make a purchase.
+While Patel says that social media users are not in the buying mindset, he also advises businesses to make the most of whatever tools are available.
+In other words, social media can still provide a seamless shopping experience for users who might be ready to make a purchase.

-For many users, this is also the fastest and most straightforward way in which they can make a purchase.
-What’s more, many platforms have already integrated secure payment options and shopping carts.
-These features are a lot more convenient than those on standard websites.
+For many users, this is also the fastest and most straightforward way to make a purchase.
+Moreover, many platforms have already integrated secure payment options and shopping carts, which are much more convenient than those on standard websites.

 7. Post Content on the Right Social Media Channels

 YouTube, Facebook, and Instagram are very different in terms of how they should be used.
-As a rule, what works on one platform does not always work on another.
-It’s rarely a good idea to post the same content across various channels.
+What works on one platform does not always work on another, so it’s rarely a good idea to post the same content across various channels.

 With this in mind, re-purposing content is a good idea.
 In fact, repurposing content is a good tactic to use as part of your content marketing strategy.
 This is simply an effort that involves tweaking a piece of content to better suit a different platform.